Dragon Anatomy and Physiology

 Nasal Cavity

-In the tetrapod skull, a cavity that contains the olfactory organs for the sense of
+In the tetrapod skull, a cavity that contains the olfactory organs for sense of smell.
+[18]

 O